Lemon rice was a revelation when I first enjoyed it at my in-laws home in Mumbai. I had never tried flavored rice.

 - Turn the heat up to medium and add the mustard seeds and optional urad dal.
 Sauté until the seeds pop and the dal turns golden brown.

 - Add the red chili, onion, turmeric, and salt, and sauté until onions are translucent and just starting to brown.

-- Add the cooked rice and stir well to fully incorporate.
+- Add the cooked rice and mix well to fully incorporate.
 Continue to cook and stir until rice is piping hot.
-Add the fresh lemon.
+Add the fresh lemon and mix.
 Taste, and adjust salt and lemon flavors to your taste.